-English courses are offered at the elementary level, the intermediate level and the advanced level.
-Students at these levels receive intensive English instruction for four and a half hours per day, four days per week, in the areas of reading, writing, listening and speaking as well as pronunciation and contextualized grammar instruction.
-For students who have a TOEFL score of 60 or above (Internet-based) or 500 or above (paper-based, administered by the ESL Institute), the ESL Institute provides “bridge” courses where students can simultaneously enroll in one to two University of New Hampshire academic classes while continuing to intensively study English from four to ten hours per week.
-At these “bridge” levels, students have the opportunity to “try out” academic courses in a supportive environment.
+English courses are offered at the elementary, intermediate, and advanced levels.
+Students at these levels receive intensive English instruction for 18 per week, in the areas of reading, writing, listening and speaking as well as pronunciation and contextualized grammar instruction.
+For students who have a TOEFL score of 60 or above (Internet-based) or 500 or above (paper-based, administered by the ESL Institute), the ESL Institute provides “bridge” courses where students can simultaneously enroll in one to two University of New Hampshire academic classes while continuing to study English from four to ten hours per week.
+At these “bridge” levels, students have the opportunity to try academic courses in a supportive environment.

 Class Size and Make Up

-All ESL instruction is provided in small, personal classrooms, averaging a class size of approximately 12 to 15.
-Students come from all around the world: Asia, the Middle East, Africa, Europe, and the Americas.
+All ESL instruction is provided in small, personal classrooms, averaging 12 to 15 students from all around the world.

 ESL Institute students can be assured that they are getting the highest quality English instruction available.
 All of our teachers are University of New Hampshire faculty.
 All have graduate degrees, many have taught and lived abroad, and all have many years of experience teaching English to international students.
 Our faculty is available to assist students with course assignments and to offer encouragement and advice about strategies for success in an American university.
 Please click here for more information about our ESL faculty.